2020 Georgia state elections: General

 Incumbent Republican David Perdue, first elected in 2014, lost his reelection bid to challenger Jon Ossoff.
 Perdue won the first round with 49.73% of the vote, but in the runoff election lost to Ossoff's 50.61% vote share.

 Special

 Following the resignation of Senator Johny Isakson in 2019, Governor Brian Kemp appointed Kelly Loeffler to serve out the term.
 Republican senator Loeffler then went on to come second in the first round with 25.9% of the vote while Democratic pastor Raphael Warnock won with 32.9%.
 Warnock went on to win in the runoff with 51.04% of the vote, becoming the first black senator to represent Georgia.

 Public Service Commission

 Elections were held for Public Service Commission districts 1 and 4.
 While Republican incumbent appointee Jason Shaw defeated Democrat Robert Bryant for District 1, Republican incumbent Lauren "Bubba" McDonald was forced into a runoff against Democrat Daniel Blackman for District 4.
 McDonald defeated Blackman in the runoff held in January 2021.

 General Assembly

+All 56 seats in the Georgia State Senate and 180 seats in the Georgia House of Representatives were up for election.
+Democrats filed for the largest number of seats in the State House since 1992 and the largest number of seats in the State Senate since 2004.